cyclopticnerve/PyPlate/README.md

 That's it!
 From there you are free to modify the projects in your favorite IDE.

 ## PyBaker - Build the project
-Once you have created a project, you can use 'pybaker' in the project's directory to update metadata in the project's files and create a 'dist' folder.
+Once you have created a project, you can run 'pybaker' in the project's directory to update metadata in the project's files and create a 'dist' folder.
 If you are using VSCode, you can select 'Terminal/Run Build Task...' from the